material-admin/doc-material-components/button-examples/Android/android-button-example.md

 Buttons allow users to take actions, and make choices, with a single tap.

-The buttons component for the material.io Android platform consists of the following implementations are extensions of the [MaterialButton](https://developer.android.com/reference/com/google/android/material/button/MaterialButton) class:
+The buttons component for the material.io Android platform consists of the following variants:

 * [Text Button](#text-button)